aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 A normal Like is free.

+A normal Like is permanent in MVP.

+Users cannot undo, cancel, or withdraw a normal Like.

 A normal Like appears in the receiver’s Liked By section.

 A normal Like can create a Match if the receiver has already liked the sender.

+A liked profile remains consumed and must not appear again to the same sender.

+If a user regrets a Like after a Match is created, the correct action is Unmatch, not Like cancellation.

 ### Liked By